Thursday, February 25, 2021

 Sunday, February 21, 2021

 The bus 86 stops exactly in front of top artiste chocolatier Christian Constant. at 40, rue des Ecoles.
-Impossible to not ‘lecher les vitrines’.
+Impossible not to ‘lecher les vitrines’.
 His chocolate tartes are renown and superb.
-And they have ‘fait maison’ Apricot confiture/jam.
+And they make ‘fait maison’ Apricot confiture/jam.

 individual pecan tartes.